Staff-Faculty Accessibility Group

 Phantom Limbs: Frida Kahlo, disability and art

-In this program, Dr. Gannit Ankori, Henry and Lois Foster Director and Chief Curator of the Rose Museum at Brandeis University, will detail how the life and work of Frida Kahlo are a potent rejection of ableist discourse and affirm an alternative way of being.
+In this program, Dr. Gannit Ankori, Henry and Lois Foster Director and Chief Curator of the Rose Museum at Brandeis University, detailed how the life and work of Frida Kahlo are a potent rejection of ableist discourse and affirm an alternative way of being.

 Co-sponsored by the Staff-Faculty Accessibility Group and the Rose Art Museum, with additional support from the Brandeis Office of Diversity, Equity, & Inclusion and the Brandeis University Staff Advisory Committee.